jmenglis/My-ASP.NET-MVC/README.md

-# My-First-ASP.NET-MVC
+# My-ASP.NET-MVC
-This is my first ASP.NET MVC.
+This is my ASP.NET MVC.
 I am self teaching C# and .NET for use in my business project.